Code Capsules

 Use this as a starting point for your own self-hosting strategy:

-| Password manager (Vaultwarden) | Yes | Low maintenance, high privacy value, minimal downtime risk |
+• Password manager (Vaultwarden): Self-host.
+Low maintenance, high privacy value, minimal downtime risk.

-| Personal media server (Jellyfin) | Yes | Designed for self-hosting; no meaningful managed alternative |
+• Personal media server (Jellyfin): Self-host.
+Designed for self-hosting; no meaningful managed alternative.

-| Home automation (Home Assistant) | Yes | Local-first architecture, active community, low stakes |
+• Home automation (Home Assistant): Self-host.
+Local-first architecture, active community, low stakes.

-| Production web application | Use PaaS | Uptime and operational overhead outweigh the cost of managed |
+• Production web application: Use PaaS.
+Uptime and operational overhead outweigh the cost of managed.

-| Production database | Use managed | Backup, failover, and tuning require specialised operations |
+• Production database: Use managed.
+Backup, failover, and tuning require specialised operations.

-| AI inference workloads | Use managed | GPU infrastructure and reliability complexity are prohibitive |
+• AI inference workloads: Use managed.
+GPU infrastructure and reliability complexity are prohibitive.

-| Internal dev tooling | Either | Depends on team size, existing tooling, and risk appetite |
+• Internal dev tooling: Either.
+Depends on team size, existing tooling, and risk appetite.

 The self-hosting sweet spot is real, but it is narrower than the community sometimes suggests.
 Personal tools, media servers, and privacy-sensitive applications where managed alternatives are expensive or inadequate make excellent candidates for self-hosting.
 Production application workloads, databases at scale, and anything where downtime carries real cost belong on infrastructure that handles operations for you.